 To do so, the onus is on the candidate or employee to complete the Vacation and Long Service Verification Form.

-please refer to the Additional Vacation Leave Request Guide.
+please refer to the Additional Vacation Leave Request Guide.)
+The hiring manager will receive an email indicating the Chair's approval or denial of the request, as soon as the decision has been made.
 If it is approved, the approval email must be attached to the signed

-acceptance on the letter of offer that is then to be sent to the HR Service
+acceptance on the letter of offer that will then be sent to the HR Service

 If the successful candidate (external to Executive Government) wishes to negotiate payment of relocation expenses, the hiring manager must refer to the ministry's Corporate or Financial Services Branch/Division for assistance with the application of the Relocation Expenses Policy.